(808) 354-9558

 1. Is there an optimum or best time of year to fish for bonefish on Molokai?

 The trade winds that blow out of the East and ENE tend to be generally lighter between November and March, which makes fly casting somewhat easier.
-However, Molokai can be successfully fished all year round, as the prevailing winds are normally at your back.
+However, Molokai can be successfully fished year round, as the prevailing winds are normally at your back.

 2. Is the fishing done from a boat, wading, or both?